965 words

 <extensions drop="temp,tmp" />

-The drop attribute of the <extensions> element specifies a list of file name extensions that can be used for temporary databases (usually in tests).
-The content of these temporary databases is deleted when using the drop url connection parameter.
+The drop attribute of the <extensions> element specifies a comma-separated list of file name extensions that can be used for temporary databases, which are typically used in tests.
+The content of these temporary databases is deleted when you use the drop URL connection parameter.